-The cone measure $\tilde{\mu}$ is inherited from a measure on cohomology, defined via charts coming from the developing map.
-For $\omega \in \mathcal{H}$ there exists $r_\omega >0$ so that the ball of radius $r_\omega$ about the preimage of $\omega$ in relative cohomology is sent injectively to the coordinate chart about $\omega$.
-In a fixed coordinate chart we can write $\omega = (x_1,x_2, x_3) \in \C\times \C \times \C^{2g+s-3}$ and $\widetilde{\mu}$ as Lebesgue measure on $\C^{2g + s-1}$.
-Let $\omega_0= (x_1^0, x_2^0 , x_3^0)$ have two horizontal holonomy vectors of length 1, and let $r>0$ be the radius for the chart as above.
-One can find such a surface in every connected component of every stratum.
-Indeed, \cite{ZorichJS} explicitly constructs surfaces, which are a single horizontal cylinder, in each connected component of every stratum of genus at least two.
-From such a surface one can vary the length of a pair of boundary horizontal saddle connections to obtain $\omega$.
+The cone measure $\tilde{\mu}$ is inherited from a measure on relative cohomology, defined via charts coming from the developing map.
+For $\omega \in \mathcal{H}$ not in a proper orbifold locus, there exists $r_\omega >0$ so that the ball of radius $r_\omega$ about the pre-image of $\omega$ in relative cohomology is sent injectively to the coordinate chart about $\omega$.
+For a point in a proper orbifold locus of $\mathcal{H}$, we may choose a chart as in \cite[Section 2.3]{CSW20}.
+Such an orbifold chart has the identification of $\tilde{\mu}$ and Lebesgue measure on relative cohomology on the image of the chart via an almost everywhere $k$-to-1 mapping, where $k$ is the cardinality of the local group of the \emph{orbifold substrata}.
+In this situation, $r_\omega$ is chosen so that the map is $k$-to-$1$, off of any orbifold substrata intersected with the ball.